BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

   early-game enemies might not otherwise be properly equipped unless you've got something like this which unlocks everything.
 This is a duplicate of my BL2 Early Bloomer mod, and is also included inside BL2 Better Loot, though there's no problems with having it enabled in multiple places.
+Note that if you have "Excellent Gear" or "Better Gear" selected *without* this option being active, you may end up with some oddities like E-Techs without elements.

 Additionally, there's one category in the "Main Mod" section which you may be interested in: